Baba Yaga: Terror of the Dark Forest

 Baba Yaga: Terror of the Dark Forest (Яга. Кошмар тёмного леса) is a 2020 Russian fantasy horror film based on the Slavic tale of Baba Yaga.
 The film was directed by Svyatoslav Podgayevsky about a strange nanny who looks after the youngest daughter in a family that moved to the outskirts of the city, the film stars Oleg Chugunov, Glafira Golubeva, Artyom Zhigulin, Svetlana Ustinova, Maryana Spivak and Aleksey Rozin.

 The film was released in Russia on February 27, 2020.
 The distributor is Central Partnership.

 Plot

 The film centers on a young family that moves to a new apartment in the outskirts of the big city.
 The nanny they hired to look after their newborn daughter quickly becomes trustworthy.
-However, the eldest boy, Egor, notices frightening behavior of the woman, but his parents do not believe him.
+However, the eldest boy, Egor, notices the frightening behavior of the woman, but his parents do not believe him.
 The surveillance cameras installed by his father for reassurance only confirm that everything is in order.

-However, one day, Egor returns home and does not find any traces of either the nanny and his little sister.
+One day, Egor returns home and does not find any traces of either the nanny or his little sister.
 His parents seem to be in a strange trance and do not even remember that they have ever had a daughter.
-Then Egor together with his friends arranges a search, during which they find out that the disappeared nanny is actually an ancient Slavic demon.
+Then Egor together with his friends arranges a search, during which they find out that the disappeared nanny is actually an ancient Slavic demonic witch known as Baba Yaga.